 They're all free to go inside, though the Capitol Building and Library of Congress require timed tickets.

 Next, make your way west, just on the other side of the Capitol is the National Mall, home to our free Smithsonian Museums.
 Spend the afternoon exploring them.

-The three most popular ones are:
+The four most popular ones are:

 You can also hire a private guide to show you around the museums!